semaphoreP/codeastro/Day0/INSTALL_WINDOWS.md

 ## Windows or WSL?

-One important decision to make at the start is to whether or not make Windows your development environment.
+One important decision to make at the start is to decide whether or not to make Windows your development environment.
 Generally, python works fine on Windows, so it is perfectly viable for python alone.
 However, there are a number of python packages for astronomy that are not compatible with Windows.
 For Code/Astro, all of the packages we will work with work with Windows, but this may not be true for other packages you might encounter for your research.

 The suggested alternative is to use Windows Subsystem for Linux (WSL), which is a full Linux operating system running inside of Windows.
 This is supported by default now on Windows 10 and it is fairly simple to setup.
 The additional complexity introduced by WSL is that there usually is 1-2 more steps that need to be done to hook up your programming setup to use the python installed under WSL for your development.
 This is generally not a large barrier, but it involves doing a few extra steps.